Wu Chi-wai

 Wu Chi-wai, MH (胡志偉, born 18 October 1962) is a Hong Kong politician.
 He is the former chairman of the Democratic Party from 2016 to 2020 and a former member of the Legislative Council of Hong Kong for Kowloon East constituency from 2012 to 2020.
 He was also a member of Wong Tai Sin District Council from 1999 to 2019 and member of the Urban Council from 1995 to 1999.

-Wu is currently in prison, having been convicted by a Hong Kong national security court of conspiring to commit subversion, for his participation in the unofficial primary elections held by the democratic camp ahead of the planned 2020 Hong Kong legislative election.

 Education and early career

 Wu was born in Hong Kong in 1962 to a grassroots family who had been living in the squatter areas of Kowloon Walled City, Shun Lee Estate, and Wong Tai Sin.
-He was educated at the Queen's College, Hong Kong and went into social work after he graduated in 1981.
-He furthered his education at the University of Wisconsin–Milwaukee and obtained a master's degree in Economics in 1991.
-Subsequently, Wu returned to Hong Kong and worked as an assistant for Legislative Councillor Conrad Lam, who was a member of the pro-democracy party United Democrats of Hong Kong, which later transformed into the Democratic Party in 1994.
+He was educated at Queen's College, Hong Kong.
+He graduated in 1981 with a degree in social work at City University of Hong Kong.
+He later obtained a master's degree in Economics at University of Wisconsin–Milwaukee in 1991.
+Wu returned to Hong Kong and worked as an assistant for Legislative Councillor Conrad Lam, who was a member of the pro-democracy party United Democrats of Hong Kong, which later transformed into the Democratic Party in 1994.